TheLoneKing/nvim-config/README.md

 **To install eclipse.jdt.ls**
 For manual installation you can download precompiled binaries from the official downloads site (http://download.eclipse.org/jdtls/milestones/ for milestone releases) and extract the archive.
 Ensure that the PATH variable contains the bin directory of the extracted archive.

+After installing `eclipse.jdt.ls`, modify the parameters accordingly in the `java.lua` file in *ftplugin* directory.